svspire/emotiq-archive/src/gossip/docs/gossip-doc.md

 -   `:gossip-tally` Increment the value of a given key by an increment amount.
     If no value for that key exists currently, set it to 1.
 No reply expected.

+-   `:timeout` Timeouts are a special kind of message in the gossip protocol, and they're typically sent by a special timer thread.

 [[more kinds deal with replies.
 Document them later.]]